 The full report contains many insights about actors in the food chain and the preconditions for changing consumer behavior.
-We expect to be able to publish the full report here soon.

 Together with 178 participants, from 13 European countries, we co-created 12 strategies that can play a role in influencing consumers to eat more healthily, more sustainably, and to be more open towards food innovation.
 The aim of these strategies is to help (re)build trust in the food system, as well as spark ideas for innovation.